darthdemono/AMOLED-Serenity/README.md

 ![AMOLED Serenity](AMOLED-Serenity.png)

 ## Description
-**AMOLED Serenity** is a smooth, low-contrast theme designed specifically for AMOLED screens.
+**AMOLED Serenity** is a smooth, low-contrast Obsidian theme designed specifically for AMOLED screens.
 It provides a visually calming experience with deep blacks and a focus on eye comfort, making it perfect for extended use.

 ## Features
 - **Designed for AMOLED**: Utilizes deep blacks to save battery life and enhance visual aesthetics.